rackerlabs/support-how-to/content/cloud-files/setup-automatic-mysql-server-backups-to-cloud-files-from-windows.md

 *   This example schedules the MySQL_Backup program to run once a day, every day, at 8:00 A.M. until December 31, 2014\.
 Because it omits the **/mo** parameter, the default interval of 1 is used to run the command every day.

-*   During the task creation you will be asked your currently logged in user’s password.
+*   During the task creation you will be asked your currently logged in user&rsquo;s password.
 Once you enter the password, a new task will be created for you.
 You can view the newly created task with the **schtasks** command.